diamirio/AndroidAppTemplate/README.md

 * Model classes should be located in a `model` package.
 * Network related classes and interfaces (e.g. networking api's) are located in a `remote` package.
 * Local storage related classes (e.g. databases or dao's) are located in a `local` package.
 * Classes that do not correspond to a certain feature, should either be located in an `all` package or on the top level of the module.
-For example: Utility classes should be located in a `util` package in the `all` package.

 These rules can be applied to either whole *modules* or *packages* depending on if you have feature modules or feature packages.
 An example for such a module/package structure can be found [here](https://github.com/tailoredmedia/AndroidAppTemplateExample).